forbole/cosmos-rust-wallet/packages/crw-preferences/README.md

 # Preferences package
 This package take care of storing a set of preferences into the device storage.
-The preferences sets are stored on different locations based on the device os.
+The preferences sets are stored in different locations based on the device os.
 The table below shows where the preferences are stored based on the device's os.

 |Platform | Location |